Post-BCCI secy’s visit, PCA, UTCA may co-host bio-bubble for domestic matches

 While the BCCI has invited replies by each state association giving them four options comprising only Ranji Trophy, only Syed Mushtaq Ali (SMA) T-20 trophy, both Ranji Trophy and SMA T-20 Trophy, and both SMA T-20 trophy and Vijay Hazare Trophy till December 2, the decision about the hosting venues and six bio-bubbles venues by BCCI will be decided later.

-“BCCI secretary Jay Shah and treasurer Arun Dhumal visited the Sector 16 Stadium and Mahajan Cricket Ground and they have liked the venues,” said Sanjay Tandon, UTCA president, while speaking to The Indian Express on Tuesday.
+“BCCI secretary Jay Shah and treasurer Arun Dhumal visited the Sector 16 Stadium and Mahajan Cricket Ground and they have liked the venues.
+Covid-19 is fairly under control in Chandigarh as compared to other venues and the BCCI secretary feels that a regional-level bio-bubble can be created at Chandigarh along with PCA’s new stadium at Mullanpur and other grounds.
+We believe that if the Tricity is selected, then Syed Mushtaq Ali T-20 Trophy will be the best option under the current scenario and whenever domestic competitions start, it will be a big relief to all the players,” said Sanjay Tandon, UTCA president, while speaking to The Indian Express on Tuesday.

+While Shah and Dhumal had arrived in Chandigarh on Monday and visited Sector 16 Stadium, the BCCI secretary had visited Dehradun to see the facilities in Uttrakhand last week.
+Shah and Dhumal evaded the media on Tuesday as they headed to PCA’s new stadium at Mullanpur first before visiting the UTCA’s Mahajan Cricket Ground in the afternoon.

+Shah also spent more than five hours with UTCA officials, including Tandon, on Monday evening.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines